26. Authorized Leave

 Sick leave shall be taken on a working-hour basis.
 An employee may be required to submit substantiating evidence when the reason for the leave request was a medical or dental appointment or when the supervisor suspects sick leave abuse.
 Substantiating evidence may also be required by the supervisor if the sick leave absence exceeds 3 workdays but is less than 10 workdays and does not qualify for family/medical leave.

 Substantiating evidence shall be required by the supervisor if the sick leave absence is 10 workdays or longer and the employee is not on family/medical leave.
 Sick leave may be denied when the employee fails to substantiate the legitimate use of sick leave.
-When an employee is absent for 3 or more days or when a supervisor receives information that indicates the reason for the sick leave may qualify as family/medical leave, the employee shall be given a family/medical leave form.
-Employees shall be required to take family/medical leave concurrently with sick leave if the reason for sick leave qualifies.
+When an employee is absent for 3 or more days or when a supervisor receives information that indicates the reason for the sick leave may qualify as family/medical leave, the employee shall be notified of their rights under 29 U.S.C. § 261, Family and Medical Leave Act, and given a family/medical leave form.
+If the employee qualifies for FMLA and the employee’s condition is a serious health condition as defined by 29 U.S.C. § 261(11), employees are required to complete a request and utilize leave options authorized under the Family and Medical Leave Act.
 (See additional information under Family/Medical Leave section.)

 If an employee leaves the service of the Nebraska Court System in good standing and is reemployed within 1 year from the date of separation, sick leave earned during the previous period of continuous employment shall be reinstated to the employee’s credit.